1. Introduction

 • DELETE /<database>/apikeys/{id}

-To manage API Keys, an API Key can also be used as an authorization method.
-In this case, the API Key used must have write permission on the corresponding API Keys collection.
-This is also true for read-only requests and prevents privilege escalation.
+An API Key can also be used as an authorization method for managing API Keys.
+In this case, the API Key used must have write permissions on the corresponding API Keys collection.
+This also applies to read-only requests and serves to prevent privilege escalation.

 curl "https://REST-HOST:PORT/<tenant>/apikeys" \